furkancybercore/md_files/preTask8_furkan.md

    **Expected Result:**
    You'll have a Postman request configured to use token authentication.
 When you send this request, the server should recognize your authenticated user if token authentication is properly set up.

+   **Key Benefits:**
+   - Allows us to identify which user is making a request
+   - Ensures users can only update their own profiles
+   - Provides a secure way to authenticate API requests
+   - For our profile update feature, we'll use token authentication to secure the endpoint

 ## Next Steps: Implementing Task 8